prestist/fcos-meeting-action/static/meeting-template.md

 # FCOS-Meeting

 ## Meeting Notes

 The meeting is held every week, meetings are at `16:30 UTC` on Wednesdays.
 The meeting is held in #fedora-meeting-1 on libera.chat.
-The meeting is logged and the logs are available at https://meetbot.fedoraproject.org/teams/fedora_coreos_meeting/
+The meeting is logged and the logs are available [here](https://meetbot.fedoraproject.org/teams/fedora_coreos_meeting/)

 ### Required Concepts